Marpa, A practical general parser: the recognizer

 We now look at the resource used in the Leo processing.
 A transition symbol \Vsym{transition} is Leo eligible if it is Leo unique and its rule is right recursive.
 (If \Vsym{transition} is Leo unique in \Ves{i}, it will be the postdot symbol of only one rule in \Ves{i}.)
 All but one of the determinations needed to decide if \Vsym{transition} is Leo eligible can be precomputed from the grammar, and the resource to do this is charged to the parse.
 The precomputation, for example, for every rule, determines if it is right recursive.

 One part of the test for Leo eligibility cannot be done as a precomputation.
-This is the determination whether there is only one dotted rule in \Ves{i} whose postdot symbol is \Vsym{transition}.
-This can be done in a single pass over the EIM's of \Ves{i} that notes the postdot symbols as they are encountered and whether any is enountered twice.
-The time and space, including that for the creation of a LIM if necessary, will be \Oc{} time per EIM examined, and can be charged to EIM being examined.
+This is the determination whether there is only one \type{EIM} in \Ves{i} whose postdot symbol is \Vsym{transition}.
+This can be done in a single pass over the \type{EIM}'s of \Ves{i} that notes the postdot symbols as they are encountered and whether any is encountered twice.
+The time and space, including that for the creation of a \type{LIM} if necessary, will be \Oc{} time per \type{EIM} examined, and can be charged to \type{EIM} being examined.